JOJ0/discodos/sphinx/source/MANUAL.md

 To search an album of artist "Amon Tobin" you would type:

-`disco search "Amon Tobin Foley Room"`
+`dsc search "Amon Tobin Foley Room"`

 You will see the Album's details and its contents.